-11.13.
-Office Space and Support
+13. Office Space and Support

-Councillors are provided with a n office/meeting room space (known as the Councillors Lounge) equipped with a laptop, printer and telephone-that may be used at any time.
-The Councillors lounge includes a laptop connected to the Campaspe Shire Council's computer system, table and telephone.
+Councillors are provided with a meeting space equipped with a laptop, printer and telephone that may be used at any time.

-In addition to the Councillor Loungemeeting room space, the Mayor is provided with a separate office.
+In addition to the meeting room space, the Mayor is provided with a separate office.